21 cm Signal from the Thermal Evolution of Lyman-$\alpha$ during Cosmic Dawn: Summary and Conclusions

 \section{Summary and Conclusions}

 In this paper, we extend our work from Paper~I, which was mainly a theoretical study.
-In Paper~I, we solved the thermal evolution of the coupled Lyman-$\alpha$--HI gas system as an initial value problem.
-In this paper, we carry out necessary improvements to our earlier analysis and demonstrate the relevance of our work for the HI signal during cosmic dawn.
+In Paper~I, we solved the thermal evolution of the coupled Lyman-$\alpha$--\hi gas system as an initial value problem.
+In this paper, we carry out necessary improvements to our earlier analysis and demonstrate the relevance of our work for the \hi signal during CD.